Pembroke Welsh Corgi exercise & Fitness Guide

 How much exercise does a Pembroke Welsh Corgi need?
 Activity recommendations for this medium high-energy herding breed.

-With a typical weight of 25-30 lbs and lifespan of 12-15 yrs, the Pembroke Welsh Corgi requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 25-30 lbs and lifespan of 12-15 yrs, the Pembroke Welsh Corgi has specific care needs shaped by its genetics and build.
 The Pembroke Welsh Corgi's heavy shedding coat and high activity requirements tell only part of the story — their herding heritage shapes everything from trainability to health risks.

 Best Activities